Who is Hailey Pitcher?

 I'm Hailey Pitcher, and I'm glad you're here!
 I hope the traffic wasn't too bad.
 Can I get you a drink?
 The usual?
 Alright, fine, I'll get to the part where I tell you about myself.

-I'm a senior at Boston University studying journalism and graduating in May 2025.
-During my studies here in Boston, I have immersed myself in an array of different areas of studies, previously including English, French, international relations and CORE classics in my curriculum.
-Working towards completion of my major, I've completed courses in video editing and news writing, and speciality courses in sports, trauma-focused reporting and narrative writing.
+During my studies in Boston, I immersed myself in an array of different areas of studies, previously including English, French, international relations and CORE classics in my curriculum.
+While working towards completion of my major, I completed courses in video editing and news writing, and speciality courses in sports, trauma-focused reporting and narrative writing.
 In Spring 2024, I had the privilege to study abroad in London.
 The four-month program allowed me to study, research, work and travel the European continent.
 It was eye-opening culturally, professionally and personally.

-I began writing for BU's independent student newspaper, the Daily Free Press, my freshman year.
+I began writing for BU's independent student newspaper, the Daily Free Press, in my freshman year.
 I started in the features section, reporting on arts initiatives on Boston University's campus and occasionally lending my talents to the city section of the paper.
 In 2023, I premiered my opinions column, Mad Women, a column exploring women in pop culture and their impacts on feminism.
-Previous subjects I have written about include 'Lolita' by Nabokov, Amy Dunne from 'Gone Girl' and the impact of 'trad wife' content on TikTok.
 In Fall 2024, I had the privilege to serve as the opinions co-editor, honing my editing and writing skills, and best of all, introducing me to an incredibly talented and hard-working editorial board with whom I have the most amazing memories.
-Currently, I serve the paper that served me so well as Grants and Awards Chair of the Back Bay Publishing Company and continue my column.
+After my time on the editorial board, I served the paper that served me so well as Grants and Awards Chair of the Back Bay Publishing Company whilst continuing my column.

 I was born and raised in New York, and I moved to Tennessee with my family in 2024.
 My family has Irish roots, and we have always taken great pride in our heritage.
 The two constants in my life were always writing and music.
 I got my first guitar when I was six years old.
 I wrote my first short story the same year.
 In high school, I was a stereotypical nerd, always at the yearbook and newspaper offices in the back corner of the school.